-- an investigation into the alleged abuse of an alleged collective dominant position by the three major banks in Iceland, including the Bank.
+• The ICA has opened a formal investigation the alleged abuse of an alleged collective dominant position by the three major banks in Iceland, including the Bank.
 The investigation was initiated by separate complaints from BYR hf., MP banki hf. and an insurance company in 2010.
 The complaints from BYR hf. and MP banki hf. concern the terms of the banks' mortgage arrangements, which, according to the complaint, deter individuals from moving their business to other banks and thereby restrict competition.
-The insurance company's complaint concerns the banks' alleged tying of banking services and insurances. - an investigation into alleged abuse of a dominant position and collusion between all card issuers in Iceland, including the Bank, following a complaint by Kortathjónustan, a credit card payment acquirer, in 2009.
+The insurance company's complaint concerns the banks' alleged tying of banking services and insurances.

-The Bank has made objections to all of the complaints.
-The extent of the investigations and outcome of the cases is still uncertain as well as any effect on the Bank, although if the Bank is found to have violated the law it could be subject to fines or future restrictions on its business activities, either of which could materially adversely affect its results of operations, financial condition and reputation.
+The Bank has made objections to the complaints.
+The extent of the investigations and outcome of the case is still uncertain as well as any effect on the Bank, although if the Bank is found to have violated the law it could be subject to fines or future restrictions on its business activities, either of which could materially adversely affect its results of operations, financial condition and reputation.